Tips and Tricks for creating grad party decorations that will help you celebrate your graduate in style.

 I just used straight pins to attach it to the table and thumbtacks to the fence.

 For the backdrop for the pictures on the table I used a wooden shipping palette.
-Thanks to Dana for delivering two of them to my front door!

 I had a fishing net already and just draped it across the palette and then using my staple gun I added photos of the girls that we took during their fun invitation photo shoot.

 The wooden life preserver came out of the garage and originally came from Michael’s craft.
-Fortunately Tessa had a nautical theme for her cabin at girl’s camp last year so we had quite a few things on hand.

 We also had a photo booth at the party – the kids LOVED it!!
 I used the large piece of red fabric from the invitation photo shoot and hung it on the front of our shed.
 You want to make sure it is in a shady area – no direct sunlight so you don’t get shadows and squinty eyes in the pictures.

 We set the camera up on a tripod and they took hundreds of photos throughout the night.
+Of course, the kids can just use their cell phones too!

 I had a table full of fun photobooth props that I downloaded and printed out here.